Black/African American Equity Dashboard

 Labor market analyses of US Census data often focus on respondents who identify solely as Black/African American without Hispanic ethnicity or multiracial identity (“Black or African American alone”).

 U.S Census summary tables on labor market outcomes are only available for the Black or African American alone population, leading to a common analytical focus on this group.
 However, this approach obscures the experiences of Black Hispanics and multiracial individuals, resulting in an incomplete understanding of the labor market for Black or African American individuals.
-In this analysis, we take an additional step by using the U.S. Census Public Use Microdata Sample (PUMS) to explore demographic and labor market outcomes for all individuals who identify as Black or African American, including those who are multiracial or Hispanic.
+In this analysis, additional steps are taken by using the U.S. Census Public Use Microdata Sample (PUMS) to explore demographic and labor market outcomes for all individuals who identify as Black or African American, including those who are multiracial or Hispanic.

 This is an important distinction.
 For example, in 2023, there were about 545,000 working-age people in Massachusetts that identified as Black or African American alone, Black and multiracial, or Black and Hispanic or Latino, while 370,000 identified as Black or African American alone.
 By focusing on the Black or African American alone population that excludes multiracial or Hispanic identities, would leave out less than a third of the total population that identifies as Black.